Bigsy/clj-vsc-edn-json/ARCHITECTURE.md

 3. Parses EDN into ClojureScript data structures using `cljs.tools.reader.edn`
 4. Converts to JSON format with 2-space indentation
 5. Replaces the selected text with the formatted JSON

+#### Flatten (`flatten-string`)
+The flatten functionality is implemented in the `flatten-string` function which:
+1. Accesses the active text editor
+2. Retrieves the selected text
+3. Attempts to parse as JSON first, falls back to EDN if JSON parsing fails
+4. Converts the parsed data structure back to a single-line string format
+5. Replaces the selected text with the flattened string

 ### Error Handling
 - JSON parsing errors are caught and displayed as VSCode error messages